Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Lagrangian tori in the cubic surface

 \section{Lagrangian tori in the cubic surface}

 This section owes much to the paper \cite{nnu2} of Nishinou-Nohara-Ueda, especially its Subsection 4.1 of the version 1 (arXiv:0812.0066v1).
 That section contained an error which seems to be a reason why the subsection was removed from the second version (arXiv:0812.0066v2).
-However, using a result by Chan-Lau \cite{chanlau}, (actually, in \cite{nnu2} Section 5 of the second version they independently obtained the relevant result for the cubic surface by a different argument), we can correct this error.
+However, using a result by Chan-Lau \cite{chanlau}, (actually, in \cite[Section 5]{nnu2} of the second version they independently obtained the relevant result for the cubic surface by a different argument), we can correct this error.
 This provides an interesting example which we discuss in this section.
-We would like to emphasize that the idea of using toric degeneration to calculate the potential function of a non-toric manifold, which we use in this section and in \cite{fooo:S2S2}, is due to Nishinou-Nohara-Ueda \cite{nnu1} who applied the idea to various examples successfully.
+We would like to emphasize that the idea of exploiting a toric degeneration in the calculation of the potential function of a non-toric manifold used in this section and in \cite{fooo:S2S2} is due to Nishinou-Nohara-Ueda \cite{nnu1} who successfully applied the idea to various examples.